Monica and Friends: International distribution

 Monica and Friends and related works have been published in 40 countries in 14 languages, including Spanish, Greek and Japanese.

 In Germany, comics were published between 1975 and 1980 under the name Fratz und Freunde and years later as Monica und Ihre Freunde.
 In the UK, comics have already been published under the name Frizz and Friends for a short time.
 In Italy, some comic books and classic episodes of cartoon were distributed on DVDs in the 90s, the cartoon was broadcast on Rai Due channel under the title La Banda di Monica.
 In Indonesia, the series is published under the title Monika dan kawan kawan, the comics are published there since 1997, along the comic books of the characters Jimmi Lima (Jimmy Five) and Ciko Bento (Chuck Billy N' Folks).
 In China the comics were distributed to schools in 2007, receiving years later adaptation of the cartoon, in 2011 one of the albums was awarded to children's literature.

 There were plans for distribution in the United States and some Latin American countries, but they never came to fruition (with the exception of the proper cartoon broadcast dubbed into Spanish in some Latin American countries), however translated comics in English and Spanish are sold directly in Brazil.
 Episodes of the cartoon dubbed in English are available on YouTube.

+Criticism

+Perceived decline in quality

+Over the years, comics have become the target of criticism from many fans due to the decline in quality in both the art and the script of the stories.
+One of the biggest criticisms from the public is MSP's apparent redemption to political correctness over the years, having started to make stories that are less aggressive and more educational, taking away much of the charm and humor that the series had in its old years.
+Mauricio de Sousa has even declared that he does not like political correctness because it takes away his team's freedom and that he doesn't like to see children involved in politics, choosing to try to make his comics as accessible as possible for all audiences.

+On social media, people have noticed the laziness in the art of comics published in the 2020s, with stories occurring where the same character's art is used in more than one panel with few changes, in addition to the use of digitized texts and onomatopoeias (as opposed to old comics where they were all drawn and made manually) and the use of PNG images, in addition to criticism of high prices and lower pages in modern comics.